This post contains affiliate links. See our disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Simple Syrup: This is a sweetener made with sugar and water.
-You can buy bottled simple syrup in a store, but we made ours at home using Alex’s recipe because it tastes better fresh and is very easy to make.
+Simple Syrup: This is a sweetener made with white sugar and water.
+We made ours at home using Alex’s stovetop recipe.

 Tasting Notes